Tips & Tricks

 What can I expect from the interview?

 Our preference is to meet you in person, however, this will depend on health measures in place at the time and any travel restrictions.
-You will be interviewed by one of our partners and a member of the HR team.
+You will be interviewed by one of our senior lawyers and a member of the HR team.
 We will include names of your interviewers and information on their backgrounds into the email confirming the details of your interview.
 Your interview will take up to 45 minutes.
 It will include standard and behavioural questions.
 You will have an opportunity to ask us your own questions too.

 What if I am invited to an interview but the date doesn't work for me?